-Comprehensive income decreased by \$2.0 billion for 2014 as compared to 2013, primarily due to the impact of foreign currency translation adjustments resulting from the strengthening of the U.S. dollar compared to most major currencies during the year, in addition to pension and post-retirement plan benefit adjustments.
-The Company recorded a foreign currency translation loss of \$1.2 billion for 2014 compared to a translation loss of \$62 million for 2013.
-Pension and post-retirement plan benefit adjustments to a gain of \$289 million in 2013.
-Comprehensive income increased by \$599 million for 2013 as compared to 2012, primarily due to increased net earnings for 2013 and the impact of pension and post-retirement plan benefit adjustments.
-The Company recorded a pension and post-retirement plan benefit adjustments.
-The Company recorded a pension and post-retirement plan benefit adjustments.
-The Company recorded a pension and post-retirement plan benefit adjustments.
+Comprehensive income decreased by approximately \$2.0 billion in 2014 as compared to 2013, primarily due to the impact of foreign currency translation adjustments resulting from the strengthening of the U.S. dollar compared to most major currencies during the year, in addition to the impact from pension and postretirement plan benefit adjustments.
+The Company recorded a foreign currency translation loss of approximately \$1.2 billion for 2014 compared to a translation loss of \$62 million for 2013.
+Pension and postretirement plan benefit adjustments resulted in a loss of \$361 million in 2014 compared to a gain of \$289 million in 2013.